 Q&A

 Have you got a burning question on your mind?
-Don’t panic.
-We’ve got all the answers you need here.
-Let’s take a look at some of the frequently asked questions.
+Don't panic.
+We've got all the answers you need here.
+But first, let's look at some of the frequently asked questions.

 How do you clean walls without leaving marks?

-Make sure that the sponge or cloth you use isn’t too damp.
+Make sure that the sponge or cloth you use isn't too damp.
 You should start at the bottom of the walls and work your way upward.
-Finally, when you have finished removing any marks or stains, you should use a dry cloth to dab the area dry.
-If you don’t want to do that, you can angle some electric fans toward the walls and allow them to dry that way.
+Finally, when removing any marks or stains, use a dry cloth to dab the area dry.
+If you don't want to do that, you can angle some electric fans toward the walls and allow them to dry that way.

 How should you clean walls before painting them?